exceljs/exceljs/README.md

 <ul>
   <li>
-    Merged <a href="https://github.com/guyonroche/exceljs/pull/564">core-xform: Tolerate a missing cp: namespace for the coreProperties element #564</a>.
+    Merged <a href="https://github.com/guyonroche/exceljs/pull/567">Avoid error on malformed address #567</a>.
     Many thanks to <a href="https://github.com/papandreou">Andreas Lind</a> for this contribution.
   </li>
 </ul>